bravegrumpy/merther/src/misunderstood/chapters/09_Irredeemable.md

 Murphy raced back to with the cloth covered wooden ball in his mouth.
 He expertly wove through various stalls in the market, causing all sorts of grown-ups to make funny noises.
 Some of the noises were squeaks of surprise.
 Others were scolds or even growls.
 People really should look out for dogs.
 Murphy was the greatest.
 Even the huge amount of slobber dripping from ball.
 His golden hair was the most beautiful Todd had ever seen.
 Tod had learned that he should never stand directly under Murphy, because he didn't want the dog to drip his slobber onto his head.

-“Look Brittney, Murphy is the goodest dog and he brought me back the ball, and look his tail is wagging and i think he likes me can I throw the ball again please?”
+“Look Brittney, Murphy is the goodest dog and he brought me back the ball, and look his tail is wagging and I think he likes me can I throw the ball again please?”

 Brittney placed a hand on Gracey's arm, looked down on him with a smile.
 Even though it was clear she was trying, he could tell the smile didn't reach his eyes.
 Gracey seemed to be helping.

-“You gatta watch how far I can throw the ball” Todd exclaimed.
+“You gotta watch how far I can throw the ball” Todd exclaimed.
 There weren't too many people right in front of him.
 Brittney, bent over so he could see her eyes more clearly.
 Her red hair glinted in the sunlight making her look really pretty.

 “Okay, but be careful” Brittney chastised, ruffling his hair.